-The CIE in their draft report considered the objectives of taxi fare setting regulation in Tasmania.
-In reviewing these objectives, the CIE concluded that in Tasmania "There is a lack of clear objectives and process in the fare setting process".
+The CIE in their final report considered the objectives of taxi fare setting regulation in general and specifically in the Tasmanian context.
+In reviewing these objectives, the CIE concluded that in Tasmania:

+"There is a lack of clear objectives and process in the fare setting process".